Help is a click away.

 Help for Sellers & their Agents

-There are two simple steps involved in both types of sale.
-The first is account creation, which is free, easy and takes a couple of minutes.
 It's recommended that both the agent and their client create accounts so that the accounts can be linked.
 This will allow for the property to be listed under the seller's own account and for the agent to manage the sale on their behalf.
+However, this is optional, and the agent can simply create their own account and list on behalf of their client directly.

-The second step is to provide homesale.plus the property's listing ID in the MLS (the local or regional Multiple Listing Service) and access to original photos, for example via a dropbox account.
-These two things are all the homesale.plus project manager needs to create the draft homesale.plus property listing under the seller's account.
-When the draft listing on homesale.plus is created, the seller and agent will both be notified and will have access to review it before it is activated (published to the public on homesale.plus).
-When it is activated, both the seller and the agent will receive another notification.
+The second step is to provide homesale.plus the property's listing ID in the MLS (the local or regional Multiple Listing Service) and access to original photos in a manner that they can be downloaded all at once, for example via a dropbox or Google Drive account.
+These two things are all the homesale.plus project manager needs to create the draft homesale.plus property listing.
+When the draft listing on homesale.plus is created, the agent (and seller if they have registered and their account linked to the agent’s) will both be notified and will have access to review it before it is activated (published to the public on homesale.plus).
+When it is activated, the agent/seller will receive another notification.

 Once the sale begins, the seller and their agent will receive email and text notifications as offers are made.
-There is a predetermined timeframe during which offers may be submitted, generally five days to a week, but this period is at the seller and their agent's discretion (in an auction [i.e., non-contingent] sale, this period is typically three days).
+There is a predetermined timeframe during which offers may be submitted, generally two weeks, but this period is at the seller and their agent's discretion.

-Upon activation of the homesale.plus listing, and until the offer period ends (generally one week but this is at the discretion of the seller and their agents) registered buyers will be able to submit offers.
-In an auction sale, the time period during which bids can be submitted is usually shorter, often three days.
-Bids in an auction sale contain one parameter only - price - whereas offers include five parameters: Price, down-payment amount (100% if the offer is cash), whether the buyers wishes to have an inspection contingency, number of days required to settle, and the type of finance contingency (Conventional, FHA, VA or Cash if no contingency).
-Buyers can also submit comments (as can sellers, and all comments are visible to all particpants), which can modify the terms of their contingencies and add conditions to the offer.
+Upon activation of the homesale.plus listing, and until the offer period ends, registered buyers will be able to submit offers.
+Buyers must submit a pre-approval letter or financial statement and be approved to participate in the sale by the seller’s agent (or homesale.plus can approve buyers on the seller’s behalf).
+These documents can be viewed and approved from the homesale.plus property listing page.
+Again, offers include five parameters: Price, down-payment amount (100% if the offer is cash), whether the buyers wishes to have an inspection contingency, number of days required to settle, and the type of finance contingency (Conventional, FHA, VA or Cash if no contingency).
+Buyers can also submit comments (as can sellers, and all comments are visible to all participants), which can modify the terms of their contingencies and add conditions to the offer.
 For example, a buyer might offer to remove the appraisal contingency from their finance contingency, or make their inspection contingency 'as-is.'
 A buyer could also add a request, perhaps for seller help with closing.
+Also, if the seller has chosen to include it, there may be an option to choose to use the seller’s preferred Title company.
+In this case, the Title company costs will be published with the homesale.plus listing.

 Your homesale.plus Control Panel

 Once your listing is published and the sale is set, you can monitor the action in two ways.
-The first is from the property listing page, which shows the current offers or the current highest bid, and has links to the detailed offer or bidding history.
-You can see all of the information that has been provided (documents provided by users registered to make offers on your property) and watch the offers or bids as they are made.
+The first is from the property listing page, which shows the current offers and has links to a detailed offer history.
+You can see all of the information that has been provided (documents provided by users registered to make offers on your property) and watch the offers as they are made.
 You can also track activity from the My Listings section of your Control Panel on homesale.plus.
-You can track everything both in real-time and anytime after the fact - every offer or bid that is made, including the date and time at which it is placed.
+You can track everything both in real-time and anytime after the.
 Your homesale.plus account gives you unprecedented power and control over the sale of your property.

 Your Control Panel can be accessed from the upper right corner of the homesale.plus website.
 When you are logged in, you will see a box with a message that reads "Hello" followed by the username you created when you registered.
 By clicking that box, you will see a menu that includes the following items: